What do the measurements with the intensity probe look like?

 Intensity measurements using a sound intensity probe are one of the most precise methods for locating sources of sound infiltration currently used in construction and industry.
 Unlike classical measurements of sound pressure level, the intensity method allows for measuring the actual flow of acoustic energy.
 It not only determines how loud it is in a given location but, above all, how much acoustic energy is actually passing through the tested partition.
 The direction of energy flow is what constitutes the key difference.

-The intensity method also allows:
+The intensity method also allows you to:

-• detecting point leaks,
+• detect point leaks,

-During measurements, the following are determined:
+During measurements, the following are determined, among others:

 • LAeq, LAmax – sound levels,